-The Chiclet Chart depicts forecast consistency of SCP >= 1 grid counts when similarly colored chiclets appear in vertical sequences.
+The Chiclet Chart depicts forecast consistency of $SCP \ge 1$ grid counts when similarly colored chiclets appear in vertical sequences.
 Higher confidence can be given to severe weather potential when both the consistency and the areal coverage of daily-averaged SCP forecasts (from the CFSv2 ensemble mean) remain similar or increase as the valid date approaches.
-However, many multi-day forecasts exist where a supportive regime is shown by successive highlighted chiclets, or a decay in an earlier high-end signal reappears at a later valid date, indicating uncertainty in the timing of events.
-Chiclet maxima sloping up and to the left indicate a trend toward a faster system (earlier event arrival), while maxima sloping up and to the right indicate a trend toward a slower system (later event arrival).
-For the multiple-day events indicated on the Chiclet Chart during this evaluation period, we will focus on the character of the forecasts from six days in advance to the day of the severe weather event (Day 6 to Day 1 forecasts in
+However, many multiday forecasts exist where a supportive regime is shown by successive highlighted chiclets, or a decay in an earlier high-end signal reappears at a later valid date, indicating uncertainty in the timing of events.
+Chiclet maxima sloping up and to the left indicate a trend toward a faster system day 1 through day 44 (x axis).
+The quartile values of forecast grid counts are shown.
+The range between minimum and maximum counts for the 10 most recent forecasts is filled in gray, while the most recent forecast values are plotted as small white circles.
+This additional information can aid the forecaster in interpreting trends in CFSv2 output.